saptak/saptak.github.io/_posts/2025-07-25-fine-tuning-small-llms-part2-data-preparation.md

 - datasets
 - unsloth
 thumbnail_path: /assets/img/blog/thumbnails/2025-07-25-fine-tuning-small-llms-part2-data-preparation.jpg
-title: 'Fine-Tuning Small LLMs with Docker Desktop - Part 2: Data Preparation and Model Selection'
+title: 'Fine-Tuning Small LLMs on your Desktop - Part 2: Data Preparation and Model Selection'
 toc: true
 ---

 > 📚 **Reference Code Available**: All code examples from this blog series are available in the [GitHub repository](https://github.com/saptak/fine-tuning-small-llms).
 See `part2-data-preparation/` for the complete data preparation toolkit!

-# Fine-Tuning Small LLMs with Docker Desktop - Part 2: Data Preparation and Model Selection
+# Fine-Tuning Small LLMs on your Desktop - Part 2: Data Preparation and Model Selection

 Welcome back!
 In [Part 1](/writing/2025/07/25/fine-tuning-small-llms-part1-setup-environment/), we set up our development environment with Docker Desktop, CUDA support, and all necessary tools.
-Now we dive into the critical foundation of any successful fine-tuning project: **data preparation and model selection**.
+Now we dive into the foundation of any successful fine-tuning project: **data preparation and model selection**.

 This is where the magic begins—the quality of your training data will ultimately determine the success of your fine-tuned model.
 We'll explore advanced techniques for creating, validating, and optimizing datasets that produce exceptional results.